 - In a food processor blend the almonds and hazelnuts until finely chopped.
 Place in a bowl and set aside.

-- Blend the pitted dates with cocoa and vanilla extract until they form a clumpy dough.
+- Blend the pitted dates with vanilla extract (and cocoa if using) until they form a clumpy dough.
 Add a tbsp or two of water to this if its too stiff while blending.

 - Remove the date mixture from the blender and add to the bowl of finely chopped almonds.
 Combine the mixture well using a spoon or your hands.